.jpg)

 2. The "Chicago Tax" (Logistics) Building in a dense urban environment adds a layer of friction.
 We cannot just park a dumpster out front.
 We need street permits.
 We need to schedule deliveries between 4:00 AM and 6:00 AM to avoid blocking the alley.
 We need a dedicated hoist operator for materials.
 These logistics add 8% to 12% to the bottom line compared to a suburban build.

 3. Millwork and Finishes This is what the customer sees.
 Ironically, this is the most flexible part of the budget.
-We can value-engineer a quartz bar top down to a composite.
-We cannot value-engineer the size of the gas line.
+We can value-engineer certain materials to save costs without sacrificing the look.
+We cannot as easily value-engineer the size and length of the gas line runs and mechanical ductwork.

 Hardware allows you to cook.
 Software allows you to open.
 Soft costs are fees not physically attached to the building.
 In our experience, these are almost always underestimated.